 What is a Trusted Strategic Advisor?

-What I Do as a Strategic advisor and How it can Help Your Business
+What I Do as a Strategic advisor and How it might Help Your Business

 I make some gaudy claims as a strategic advisor.
 I’ve helped clients make £760 million in additional revenue.
-I can help you double your sales or/and profits with a 90-minute conversation.
+In a 30 minute conversation with you, I might be able to add more value to your sales and in profits than I care to mention.
 If you’re wondering how that’s possible, you’re probably not alone.

 Businesses like yours have a number of goals that contribute to overall profitability.